sebastianwyz/SVISE/README.md

 # Analysis of the Frobenius Metric on Neural Networks

 ## Overview
-This project investigates the variation of the **Frobenius Metric** across different types of neural networks (SBM, ER, RGR, BA) based on threshold \( t \) values and coupling constants (0.3, 0.5, 0.8, 1).
-The goal is to verify the effectiveness of the **SVISE method** on networks with a constant number of connections but varying topologies.
+This project investigates the variation of the **Frobenius Metric** across different types of neural networks (SBM, ER, RGR, BA) based on threshold \( t \) values and different coupling constants (0.3, 0.5, 0.8, 1).
+The goal is to verify the effectiveness of the **SVISE method** on networks with a constant number of connections but different topologies.

 ## Data and Method
 Data was obtained by comparing estimated coefficient matrices and original adjacency matrices (scaled by the coupling constant).
 The **Frobenius Metric** was calculated by applying various thresholds to the estimated matrix and computing the normalized Frobenius norm of the difference between the thresholded estimated matrix and the modified adjacency matrix.